 - Enter your home's estimated value.
 Start by inputting the expected sale price of your home.
 If you're unsure about this figure, consider using online estimation tools like Zillow to get a ballpark figure or connect with a local realtor for a CMA report.

-- Review the commission rates.
-The calculator will automatically calculate the percentage and dollar amount paid to the listing agent and buyer's agent based on your sales price and nationwide average commission rates.
+- Choose your state from the dropdown menu.
+The calculator will automatically use the state average commission to calculate the percentage and dollar amount paid to the listing agent and buyer's agent based on your sales price.

 Steps to calculating real estate agent commission